MediaArea/MediaConch/Questionnaire/QuestionnaireIntroAndSummary.md

 # Questionnaire Summary

-Over the course of one week in February 2015 (2/15-2/22), thirty participants completed a web-based questionnaire developed by Conch containing questions related to digital preservation praxis.
+Over the course of one week in February 2015 (2/15-2/22), thirty participants completed a web-based questionnaire developed by MediaConch containing questions related to digital preservation praxis.
 Approximately three-quarters of these survey participants identified as working at either a library or an archive, with the remainder working at museums, broadcast, media and enterainment, post-production, or other institutions.

 Responses to the questionnaire produced the following conclusions: